 The top prospects at center are all similar as the best players are quick, explosive yet undersized and lacking for strength.

 A third center from the Big Ten, Ohio State's Nick Mangold, also grades out highly.
-The biggest of the group, Mangold tips the scales at 288-pounds.
-Like the other pair Manglod must add bulk and strength to his frame but is an intelligent blocker on the pivot who gives top effort for 60-minutes.
+The biggest of the group, Mangold tips the scales at 288 pounds.
+Like the other pair, Mangold must add bulk and strength to his frame but is an intelligent blocker on the pivot who gives top effort for 60 minutes.

-Pat Ross is much like his predecessor at Boston College, Dan Koppen, now starting center for the Super Bowl champion New England Patriots.
-A tough, heady blocker with a great feel for the game Ross is a limited athlete who can start in the right system.
+Pat Ross is much like his predecessor at Boston College, Dan Koppen, now a starting center for the Super Bowl champion New England Patriots.
+A tough, heady blocker with a great feel for the game, Ross is a limited athlete who can start in the right system.